sfatima1525/Segformer_Pytorch/README.md

 setuptools wheel

-Complete library used can be found in Requirements.txt file
+Complete library used can be found in Requirement.txt file

 # How to perform training
 The most important file is Run_Model.py, that is in charge to start the training procedure.